Catchup Math Teacher FAQ

 Is it possible to assign additional practice for students that need it?

-You can require students to utilize the Extra Practice Problems (and enter the Show-Work) or use the Skill Builders to get more practice in certain areas.
-Also, by viewing the most frequently assigned lessons under Assessment on the Admin page, you can determine if there are certain topics for which one or more students in your class may need additional instruction, outside of Catchup Math. -
+You can require students to utilize the Extra Practice Problems (and show their work on their whiteboards) or use the Skill Builders to get additional practice.
+Also, by viewing the most frequently assigned lessons from the Assessment button on the Admin page, you can determine if there are specific topics for which one or more students may need additional instruction.
+With this information, you can create and assign Custom Programs, or provide assistance outside of Catchup Math. -

-Teachers can create their own programs from our list of lesson topics by using our Custom feature.
-Also, teachers may create their own pre-tests, post-tests, quizzes, and exams by selecting from our complete online question bank, again by using the Custom feature. -
+Teachers can create their own programs by selecting from our extensive list of topics using our Custom feature found on the Admin screen.
+Also, teachers can create their own pre- and post-tests, quizzes, and exams by selecting from our question bank within the Custom feature.
+For detailed information, please view our Custom Programs and Quizzes video. -

-What if I have a suggestion for Catchup Math?
+What if I find an error or have a suggestion for Catchup Math?

-On the Student pages, if you press Help and then Feedback, you can enter a comment that will be associated with that particular lesson or solution and we will review it within a day or so.
-To make broader product suggestions, please send us an email.
+On the student page, if you click on Help and then Feedback, you can enter a comment that will be associated with that particular lesson or solution and we will review it within 24 hours.
+To make broader product suggestions, please email us at help@catchupmath.com. -